AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Why does the load average become high on ECS instances that run Ubuntu operating systems of specific versions after the Server Guard \(AliYunDun\) process is started on the instances?

 After the Server Guard process is started on ECS instances that run Ubuntu operating systems of specific versions such as Ubuntu 18.04, the load average of the instances becomes high.
-After the Server Guard process is terminated, the load average drops to normal levels.
+After the Server Guard process is terminated, the average loads drop to a normal level.

 For the causes of and solutions to this problem, see [The system load is high after the Ubuntu 18.04 process is started on an ECS instance of the Server Guard version](https://www.alibabacloud.com/help/en/doc-detail/170051.htm).

 ## Why am I unable to select a Windows operating system for ECS instances?

-When you create an ECS instance based on a Windows operating system, make sure that the instance memory is greater than or equal to 1 GiB.
+When you create an ECS instance based on a Windows operating system, make sure that the instance memory size is greater than or equal to 1 GiB.
 For ECS instances that have less than 1 GiB of memory, you can select only Linux and Windows Server 1709 images.

 ## Does Alibaba Cloud support Windows Server 2008 and Windows Server 2008 R2?

 On January 14, 2020, Microsoft stopped providing support for Windows Server 2008 and Windows Server 2008 R2 operating systems.
-Therefore, Alibaba Cloud no longer provides technical support for ECS instances that use the preceding operating systems.
-If you have ECS instances that use the preceding operating systems, upgrade them to Windows Server 2012 or later in a timely manner.
+In light of this, Alibaba Cloud no longer provides technical support for ECS instances that use these operating systems.
+If you have ECS instances that use these operating systems, upgrade them to Windows Server 2012 or later at your earliest opportunity.

 ## The operating system of my instance is Windows Server.
 I am prompted with a message indicating that the operating system is not genuine.
 What do I do?